zauberzeug/lizard/docs/index.md

 **Trigger**: a kind of variable through which a module reflects its hardware state

-**Conditions**º: regulary checked statements which probe a trigger for a certain value which then executes a command
+**Conditions**: regulary checked statements which probe a trigger for a certain value which then executes a command